th-nuernberg/usermgmt/README.md

 This application allows for the simultaneous creation, modification, and deletion of LDAP and Slurm entities.
 Under the hood the `ldap3` client library is used to manage users in LDAP and Slurm's `sacctmgr` utility is called as a subprocess to add/modify/delete users in Slurm.

+Additionally, this application allows for the creation of various directories on the cluster (e.g. home, nfs share etc.) and sets the appropriate user quotas for these directories via `setquota`.

 **Note:**

-The `usermgmt` application expects an auxiliary LDAP `ObjectClass` called `slurmRole`.
+The `usermgmt` application expects an auxiliary LDAP `ObjectClass` (e.g. called `slurmRole`).
-The `ObjectClass` unlocks access to several `AttributeTypes` that can be used to manage Slurm-specific things like quality-of-service (QOS).
+The `ObjectClass` must unlock access to several `AttributeTypes` that can be used to manage Slurm-specific things like quality-of-service (QOS).

-Currently the following `AttributeTypes` are supported:
+Currently, `usermgmt` expects the following `AttributeTypes` to present in your LDAP instance:

 - `slurmDefaultQos`: Specifies the user's default QOS.
 Can only exist once per user.
 - `slurmQos`: Specifies the QOS available to the user.
 Can be added multiple times to a specific user.